Welcome to CatholicPreacher! I use this page as a type of archive of my thoughts for my Sunday homily.

 “Why are you terrified?
 Do you not yet have faith?”

 How long does it take to have faith that God will spare you from the ravages of a storm?
 What reason did the disciples have to think they would be spared?
 Jesus had not saved them from such harm before.
-What does it take to have faith that would face the wind, rain, and choppy seas with serenity?
+What does it take to have faith to face the wind, rain, and choppy seas with serenity?

 I have always taken issue with Jesus’ rebuke and wish one of the disciples would have stood up and said, “Hey, we have left everything and followed you.
-You heal the lame, feed the thousands with only a few fish and loaves of bread; you are an amazing guy, but who wouldn’t be afraid of being swamped in a small boat in the middle of a storm?”
+You heal the lame, and feed the thousands with only a few fish and loaves of bread; you are an amazing guy, but who wouldn’t be afraid of being swamped in a small boat in the middle of a storm?”

-We have no such comment (at least not one recorded), and should perhaps look more deeply to find the truth the gospel writer was trying to reveal in this story of terror and faith.
+We have no such comment (at least not one recorded), and should look more deeply to find the truth the gospel writer was trying to reveal in this story of terror and faith.

 Mark’s story is in a long tradition of Old Testament stories where prophets still storms.
-The focus of the story is to reveal Jesus’ identity as one “whom even the wind and sea obey”.
+The story's focus is to reveal Jesus’ identity as one “whom even the wind and sea obey”.
 The story is meant to establish Jesus’ association with God.
 The disciples’ faith is not yet fully developed and won’t be until Jesus’ crucifixion and subsequent resurrection, ascension, and sending of the Holy Spirit.

 Yet, we who have the great advantage of hindsight, and the great gift of the Holy Spirit, often are stuck in the boat without the strength of faith.
 What excuse do we have?